 We have 3 suppliers for these cylinders.
 You will get one of them.
 They are as follows:

-Harbor Freight PN 56215 (RED, currently offered) or 94562 (ORANGE, No longer in production, identical to 56215 other than packaging and paint color).
+- Harbor Freight PN 56215 (RED, currently discontinued by the manufacturer) or 94562 (ORANGE, No longer in production, identical to 56215 other than packaging and paint color).
 Our photo shows the orange one.
+These will likely return with some slight changes like color, but we are not 100% sure.

-CN Company PN 1194 (BLACK).
+- Rogue Fab imported PN 1194 (BLACK).
 This company does not sell to the public.
+These are made for us overseas.

 Important note – This is the only major component of the M600 bender that is imported.
 If you want a high quality, custom hydraulic solution to go with your M600, we offer (2) different electric/hydraulic power systems that are excellent.
 If you wish to buy the hydraulic cylinder yourself to save money, we absolutely encourage you to buy of the cylinders listed here directly from the distributors we purchase them from (that is precisely why we told you who sells them and the correct part number).